Linuxfabrik/monitoring-plugins/uptime/README.md

 # States and Perfdata

-* WARN and CRIT as provided.
+* WARN or CRIT if system uptime is above a given threshold.

 # Credits, License